Woman gives birth to another couple’s child after IVF mix-up

 By Hilary Whiteman, CNN

-Monash IVF, which operates more than 100 clinics across Australia, said in a statement staff were “devastated” by the mistake, believed to be the first of its kind in Australia.
+Monash IVF, which operates more than 100 clinics across Australia, said in a statement staff were “devastated” by the mistake, believed to be the first of its kind in the country.

-It’s not clear whether either of the couples suspected a mix-up before the clinic discovered the error in February.

-“We will continue to support the patients through this extremely distressing time,” he added.

-Monash IVF has not named the couples involved, nor has it responded to questions about when the baby was born, or who has custody of the child.
+Monash IVF has not named the couples involved, nor has it responded to questions about when the baby was born, or who has custody of the child, out of respect for the couples’ privacy.

 The error occurred at Monash IVF’s Brisbane clinic, in the state of Queensland, where the law recognizes the birth mother and her partner as the child’s legal parents.